Skip to main content

 Translation

-When the people do not fear authority, then a greater authority arrives.
-Do not narrow where they dwell.
-Do not weary of what gives them life.
-Only by not wearying will one not be wearied of.
-Therefore the Sage knows himself but does not display himself, loves himself but does not exalt himself.
-So he sets aside the one and takes up the other.
+When the people do not fear authority, a greater authority will come.
+Do not crowd them in their dwellings.
+Do not oppress them in their living.
+Only by not oppressing will one not be oppressed.
+Therefore the Sage knows himself but does not parade himself, loves himself but does not exalt himself.
+He sets aside the one and takes up the other.

 Word Notes